amirhajibabaei/AutoForce/theforce/cl/README.md

 (the model is automatically loaded and saved in the `pckl` folder).

-At the beginning of training, if covariance is not given, the default kernel will be instantiated.
+At the beginning of training, if no covariance is given (or `= None`), the default kernel will be instantiated.
 In this case `kernel_kw` can be used for defining kernel parameters (e.g. `kernel_kw = {'cutoff' : 6.}`).